Ethics for Case Managers, Part 3

-This course is the third of our 3-part course series on Ethics for Case Managers and fulfills 3 of the required 8 contact hours on ethics.
-Course covers violence, harassment, bullying, and prevention and solution strategies for case management work settings.
+This course is the third of our 3-part course series on Ethics for Case Managers and fulfills 2 of the required 8 contact hours on ethics.
+Course covers workplace violence and safety, harassment, bullying, and prevention and solution strategies for case management work settings.

 Ethics for Case Managers, Part 3

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your knowledge of risk factors and types of violence that occur in case management work settings in order to identify and react appropriately to workplace violence situations, as well as individual and organizational preventive measures.
-Specific learning objectives include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your knowledge in order to prevent, identify, and respond to workplace violence in case management work settings.
+Specific learning objectives to address potential knowledge gaps include:

-- Discuss the definition and types of workplace violence.
+- Describe the various types of workplace violence.

 TABLE OF CONTENTS

 Reliance on violence to address any perceived threat is a characteristic of many individuals in American society.
 It is, therefore, no surprise that violence occurs in the workplace.
-It has been recognized as a public health issue that requires identifying those factors that can lead to violence and the development of strategies that can keep employees safe.
+Such violence is a public health issue that requires identifying precipitating factors and developing strategies to keep employees safe.

 WHAT CONSTITUTES WORKPLACE VIOLENCE?

 Workplace violence ranges broadly from offensive or threatening language to homicide.
-Elements of workplace violence include beatings, stabbings, suicides, shootings, rapes, psychological traumas, threats or obscene phone calls, intimidation, harassment of any kind, as well as being sworn at, shouted at, or followed.
+Elements of workplace violence include beatings, stabbings, suicides, shootings, rapes, psychological traumas, threats or obscene phone calls, intimidation, harassment of any kind, as well as being sworn at, shouted at, or followed (OSHA, 2019).
 Instances of workplace violence also often raise legal and ethical issues that concern healthcare providers.

 EXAMPLES OF WORKPLACE VIOLENCE

-- False, malicious, or unfounded statements against coworkers, supervisors, or subordinates intended to damage reputations or undermine authority
+- False, malicious, or unfounded statements against coworkers

 - Type 1: Violence by a stranger with criminal intent